 - Refer to: Health Requirements section of the State Fair “Youth Livestock” premium book.

 - Original Rabies Certificate and Coggins papers must accompany the animal – bring to the NYS 4-H Horse Show Office at check in.
 No animal will be admitted that does not meet all health requirements.

 - A copy of both the Rabies Certificate and the Coggins papers must be upload on the entry form.

 A. All equines must be at least 24 months of age.
 No intact stallion or jack over 12 months of age may be present at a 4-H event, show, clinic, etc.

-B. All equines shown in ridden and driven classes must be 3 years of age and older.
+B. All equines shown in ridden and driven classes must be 3 years of age or older.
+If

 C. Project Animals

 - All equines must have been officially designated as the member’s project animal by June 1 of the current year.
 A copy of the completed Equine or Donkey/ Mule Certificate must be on file with your County Cooperative Extension office.

 - Members may designate all personally or family owned equines as project animals.
 Family will be defined as the legal guardian, as well as husband, wife, parent, step-parent, step child, brother, sister, half brother and sister, grandmother and grandfather and in-laws of the same relation.